ehharding/science-center/CONTRIBUTING.md

 ### Before Merging

-We recommend a read of our [Collaborator guide](COLLABORATOR_GUIDE.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
+We recommend a read of our [Collaborator Guide](COLLABORATOR_GUIDE.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
 The list below describes some merging and approval rules adopted in this repository.

-- Pull Requests must be open for at least 48 hours (Or 72 hours if the PR was authored on the weekend).
+- PRs must be open for at least forty-eight (48) hours (Or seventy-two (72) hours if the PR was authored on the weekend).
-  - Pull Requests might be immediately merged if they contain critical bug fixes, short errata (e.g., typos from previous PRs), or any critical change considered a "showstopper" for the project's operation.
+  - PRs might be immediately merged if they contain critical bug fixes, short errata (e.g., Typos from previous PRs), or any critical change considered a "showstopper" for the project's operation.
     - This kind of PR should only be done by existing Collaborators with write-access and/or signed off by administrators/maintainers.
     - This rule cannot be used for updates on the `COLLABORATOR_GUIDE.md` guide, `CONTRIBUTING.md` guide, `CODEOWNERS` file, GitHub Actions, or any security-impacting file or document that changes the governing policies of this repository.
-  - Pull Requests may be "fast-tracked", meaning they can be merged before the usual 48 hours' notice if a "fast-track" label is added.
+  - PRs may be "fast-tracked", meaning they can be merged before the usual 48 hours' notice if a "fast-track" label is added.
-    - The person that is fast-tracking the PR (adding the label) must also comment on the PR that they're requesting the PR to be fast-tracked
+    - The person that is fast-tracking the PR (adding the label) must also comment on the PR that they're requesting the PR to be fast-tracked.
     - The comment must mention `@ehharding` and must have at least one 👍 (or any other sort of approval reaction) if the person fast-tracking the PR is the author of the PR.
     - Fast-tracking is only allowed for small bug fixes, small feature changes, localization changes, or other